Normally, you would think that an investment portfolio would be designed to be able to bring you the most profit from your investments.

 What is often not seen is a profit-losing feature called cash drag.
 This occurs when a stock is sold because it has been underperforming and cash is obtained from the sale of it.
 Your investment money is only earning a decent interest when you have bought stock.
 Because the cash will often sit uninvested for at least 30 days after stock is sold, you are losing a considerable amount of profit.

-Cash drag will also occur when you have cash deposited into your investment account but it sits there and is not invested for some time.
-This allows your cash to build up – uninvested, causing you to lose potential profit.
+Cash drag will also occur when you have cash deposited into your investment account but it sits there as a cash reserve and is not invested for some time.
+This allows your cash to build up – uninvested, an opportunity cost that causes you to lose potential profit.

-Money invested well in the stock market can be expected to bring in considerable profit – typically as much as 5 to 8% yearly.
+Money invested well in the stock market can be expected to bring in a positive return – typically as much as 5 to 8% yearly.
 This is despite some inflation, which is often around three percent each year.

 Most diversified portfolios, which are the best way to hedge against losses, will consist of some stocks and bonds.
-When one type suffers a loss, the other type can often provide a balance enabling you to continue to earn a profit.
+When one type suffers a loss, the other type can often provide a balance enabling you to continue to earn you a portfolio return overall.

 Your financial managers will strive to ensure that your money is invested in stocks that are performing well.
 This requires that they sell stock that starts underperforming, producing cash from the sale.

 Problems with this law can be avoided simply by reinvesting your money right away but in a slightly different stock.
-This will eliminate cash drag and ensure that your money continues to earn profit instead of sitting idle.
+This will eliminate cash drag, reduce your opportunity cost, and ensure that your money continues to earn profit instead of sitting idle.

 Money from dividends can also be reinvested as soon as dividends are paid.
 Some investment companies will reinvest fractional shares to help you get the maximum profit possible from your money and avoid any cash drag.

-A few investment companies will direct you to keep some cash in your portfolio.
-Some will advise you to keep as much as 30% of your portfolio in cash.
+A few investment companies will direct you to keep some uninvested cash in your portfolio in a cash reserve.
+Some will portfolio managers will have you keep as much as 30% of your portfolio in cash.
 They may say that this is to ensure you have cash available to invest in fractional shares.
 In that case, it is quite probable that your cash will be reinvested for the company's profit – not yours.

 Building a large retirement fund or investment portfolio also means that you need to watch for other sources of lost cash.
 One of the most costly is the interest being paid on credit cards if you maintain a balance on them.
 This is often double-digit, which is apt to be more than what you will earn on most investments.